Sedona

 Best time to go: Spring (March–May) or Fall (September–November)

-I’m excited to take you along many of my adventures.
 If Sedona isn’t already on your list, trust me, it should be.
-Stay tuned for more travel stories, photo recaps, and creative inspiration.
-Follow my IG @criscanditravel.
+Follow along for more travel stories, photo recaps, and creative inspiration.

 Cristina Candido